Podcast: Play in new window | Download

 Ultimately, we want to make this a meaningful life filled with interesting learning opportunities and Instagram-worthy memories.
 We want to enjoy it.
 And we want fuel to continue feeling fully alive, purposeful, and present in each of our days.

 In our homeschool mom lives, though, we don’t want the electricity to go out.
 We don’t want to lose our verve, our energy, our charge.
 We have stuff to do.
-We want to make this a meaningful life filled with interesting learning opportunities and Instagram-worthy memories.
+And we want to make this a meaningful life filled with interesting learning opportunities and Instagram-worthy memories.

 Can I hear an amen?
 We all want a charged homeschool mom life!